Here’s a summary of what’s new in libvips 8.16. Check the ChangeLog if you need more details.

 -

-gets streaming support withvips_rawsave_target()
+rawsavegets streaming support withvips_rawsave_target()andvips_rawsave_buffer().

 General improvements